Sask. hospitalization rates for alcohol abuse 44 per cent higher than national average - Saskatoon | Globalnews.ca

 The first-ever study also indicated which health regions in each province experienced this problem the most.

-Muggli, with the Saskatoon Health Region, credits outreach programs as well as a detox centre here with helping to curb our numbers.
+Muggli, with SHR, credits outreach programs as well as a detox centre here with helping to curb our numbers.

 Hospitalization rates were also two and a half times higher in areas where poverty is prevalent.

-“There’s multiple factors that influence hospitalizations,” said Dr. James Irvine, Medical Health Officer for all three health regions in Saskatchewan with the highest numbers of admissions.
+“There’s multiple factors that influence hospitalizations,” Dr. James Irvine, medical health officer for all three health regions in Saskatchewan with the highest numbers of admissions, said.

 “I think there’s no question though that alcohol is a contributor to major health concerns, major utilization of health services but also social, community, school issues as well.”